Classification of Lagrangian planes in generalised Kummer manifolds: Introduction

-In this article, we adapt some of Bakker's arguments to the Kummer type case to obtain: \begin{restatable*}{thm}{final} Let $(M,h)$ be a polarised holomorphic symplectic manifold of Kummer type and dimension $2n$, let $R\in H_2(M,\Z)$ be a primitive generator of an extremal ray of the Mori cone.
-Then $R$ is the class of a line in a lagrangian plane if and only if $(R,R)=-\frac{n+1}{2}$ and $2R\in H^2(M,\Z)$. \end{restatable*} To do so, we also show that the contraction of an extremal lagrangian plane contracts a family of disjoint lagrangian planes, all sharing the same class of a line.\\
+\begin{thm} [restated later as \cref{final}] Let $(M,h)$ be a polarised holomorphic symplectic manifold of Kummer type and dimension $2n$, with $R \in H_2(M,\Z)$ a primitive generator of an extremal ray of the Mori cone.
+Then $R$ is the class of a line in a Lagrangian plane if and only if $(R,R) = -\frac{n+1}{2}$ and $2R \in H^2(M,\Z)$. \end{thm}